 Companies join the Orchard Project for overlapping residencies, during which they are provided with free rehearsal space, room and board, and support from fellow artists.
 Throughout the residencies, open rehearsals invite industry members from around the country to play an active role in the development of new works.

 Orchard Project companies and artists are supported by the Core Company at the Orchard Project, a nationally sourced apprentice program where young artists train and create new work alongside resident artists and companies.
 This program for innovative theater makers of the future continues with the support of programs like the Kennedy Center American College Theatre Festival.

 The Orchard Project has helped to develop dozens of shows that have been performed globally.
-Recent shows developed at the Orchard Project include Jordan Harrison’s Maple and Vine (recently at NY’s Playwright’s Horizons and San Francisco’s American Conservatory Theater), Robert Schenkkan’s All the Way (which premiered at Oregon Shakespeare Festival and will be on Broadway in 2014), The Rude Mech’s I’ve Never Been So Happy, The Talking Band’s The Peripherals (recently at NY’s Dixon Place), and many, many more.
+Recent shows developed at the Orchard Project include Jordan Harrison’s Maple and Vine (recently at NY’s Playwright’s Horizons and San Francisco’s American Conservatory Theater), Robert Schenkkan’s All the Way (which premiered last summer at Oregon Shakespeare Festival), The Rude Mech’s I’ve Never Been So Happy, The Talking Band’s The Peripherals (recently at NY’s Dixon Place), and many, many more.

 Unlike other programs, we judge people, not projects.
 What that means is that the Orchard Project team and other artists who we have supported in past years assess whether the applicants are likely to create amazing work, and whether we think they will benefit from our program.

-Applications to participate in the Core Company were due by April 1, 2014.
-New applications will be available shortly.
+Applications to participate in the Core Company are due by March 1, 2013.
+Applications will be available shortly.

 Core Company members work closely with professional artists and companies during the residency — and also work on their own projects.
 Core Company members must commit to be present for the entire duration of the Orchard Project.
 Typically, participants are college or graduate students.
 Please contact us if you have questions about the program, or if you would like to speak with a past Core Company member.